One example of the plugin's 159 ways to group your images

 Example responses include:

-Also reported is the amount of disk space actually taken by Smart Previews, and the space savings afforded by those Smart Previews (that is, for images with Smart Previews, their disk space relative to the disk space required for their master images).
+Also reports the amount of disk space actually taken by Smart Previews, and the space savings afforded by those Smart Previews (that is, for images with Smart Previews, their disk space relative to the disk space required for their master images).

 |File Type||File type (DNG, JPEG, Raw, Video, ...)|